harfangk/harfangk.github.io/_posts/2017-02-18-my-favorite-ruby-rogues-episodes-book-club.md

 ## More to follow

-I've split the episodes into three categories: book club, personal growth, and organizational dynamics.
+I've split the episodes into three categories: book club, personal growth, and career and organization management.
 I will post the other two categories in separate posts.